 If you have finished choosing a few flowers to adorn your garden in the cooler seasons, now it’s time to make a plan.
 Make sure that you account for the growth patterns of each type.
 Do they grow in bushes, stalks, or clusters?
 The more colors you can bring together, the more lively your plot will be.
 You might incorporate recent trends by adding a trellis or a few vegetables to the garden, as well.
 There are no limits to the number of layouts to try.
 As long as you have good soil and water, you are well on your way to a truly beautiful flower garden.

 Plants change in shape, color, and variety just as the seasons do.
-Flower garden ideas don’t have to be limited when the weather turns cool.
+All the garden ideas for your yard do not have to be limited when the weather turns cool.
 As long as you know which seeds to choose for fall and winter, you can plan and design a flower box to become a genuine masterpiece.
 From the pansies in the fall, to royal orchids in the winter, the only limit you have is your imagination.

 - Hair falling out?
 Don’t fret — here’s how to stop it